LEDNet: Joint Low-light Enhancement and Deblurring in the Dark: Introduction

+This paper makes the first attempt to propose a novel data synthesis pipeline for joint low-light enhancement and deblurring.
+In particular, we circumvent the difficulty of obtaining dark and blurry images through a heuristic approach for simulating low-light degradation, and a new blur simulation method that pays special attention to model blurs in saturated regions correctly.
+Figure~\ref{fig:intro_blur_data} shows that our blur simulation generates more realistic saturated blurs than the previous ones~\cite{su2017deep,nah2017deep,Nah2019REDS}, maintaining saturated intensities during blur synthesis.
+The resulting dataset, \textbf{LOL-Blur}, contains 12,000 pairs of low-blur/normal-sharp pairs for training and testing.
+Examples of LOL-Blur are shown in Fig.~\ref{fig:intro_blur_data}(b).

-The main contributions are summarized as follows: \begin{itemize} \item We introduce a novel data synthesis pipeline that models low-light blur degradation realistically, leading to the large-scale and diverse LOL-Blur dataset for joint low-light enhancement and deblurring. \item We propose a unified framework LEDNet with delicate designs to address low-light enhancement and deblurring jointly.
-The proposed FASC allows the enhancement step to facilitate deblurring through boosting more cues for FAC filter estimation. \item We highlight two effective modules for our task: a.~PPM aggregates the hierarchical global prior that is crucial to make training more stable and suppress the artifacts in results. b.~CurveNLU learns the non-linear functions for feature transformation, which brightens dark areas without overexposing other regions. \end{itemize} The proposed LOL-Blur dataset and LEDNet provide the first foundation for this joint task.
-Experiments show that our method can generalize well to real blurs across different dark dynamic scenes.
-The data, code and models will be released upon publication.
+Apart from the data, we show that it is beneficial to consider both low-light enhancement and deblurring in a single context.
+In particular, we demonstrate a novel encoder-decoder pipeline, \textbf{L}ow-light \textbf{E}nhancement and \textbf{D}eblurring \textbf{Net}work (\textbf{LEDNet}), where the encoder is specialized in light enhancement and the decoder in deblurring.
+The encoder and decoder are linked with adaptive skip connections.
+This unique structure allows the passing of light enhanced features in the decoder for blur removal in the decoder.
+The main contributions: 1) We introduce a novel data synthesis pipeline that models low-light blur degradation realistically, leading to the large-scale and diverse LOL-Blur dataset for joint low-light enhancement and deblurring.
+2) We propose a unified network LEDNet with delicate designs to address low-light enhancement and deblurring jointly.
+3) We present to aggregate hierarchical global prior that is crucial for stable training and artifacts suppression, as well as the learnable non-linear layer helps brighten dark areas without overexposing other regions.
+4) Extensive experiments show that our method achieves superior results to prior arts on both synthetic and real-world datasets.